 The giant curved pillars give you a great background look when you are up for photo sessions.

 There is no such specific time.
 Though, Jhansi looks more pleasant in winters.
-So, prefer visiting in the months of winter.
+So, prefer to visit in the months of winter.

-Rail- The nearest railway station is the Jhansi railway station to reach the Cenotaph Of Raja Gangadhar Rao.
-After that, you can take an auto, taxi, or any other local modes of transport to reach Rani Mahal.
+The nearest railway station is the Jhansi railway station to reach the Cenotaph Of Raja Gangadhar Rao.
+After that, you can take an auto, taxi, or any other local mode of transport to reach Rani Mahal.